rubengp99/rubengp99/README.md

 - 5+ years of professional experience in the software industry.
 - Experience in developing applications utilizing TDD (Test Driven Development), Unit and Integration testing.
 - Abstraction expert, if you have to write it twice, there's something wrong.
+- Automation first thinking, the less human input, the better.

 ### Technology Stacks
 - Language: Golang, React.js, Vue.js, Typescript, Node.js